Zeromemer/enclogs/README.md

 # Enc Logs
 This is a program for encrypting logs with a password made in C.
 Works like a diary.
+## Usage
+For setting up, refer to [this](#setup) section.
+At first execution, the program will ask you for a password and to confirm it. (on the next runs, the program will ask you to enter the password again)
+After that, you enter the Command Line Interface (CLI) and you can use the following commands:
+- 'help' to see the list of commands and their usage
+- 'list' to list all the logs
+- 'add' to add a new log
+- 'remove' to remove a log
+- 'passwd' to change the password
+- 'wipe' to wipe all the logs
+- 'exit' to exit the program
 ## Encryption Algorithm
 The encryption algorithm is as specified in the description AES-256-CBC.
 The key and iv are generated from the password's SHA256 hash.